25 White Sneakers You Need To Dirty Up, ASAP

-While trainers get their fair share of fashion love, there's one from the bunch that stands the test of time as a shoe-rotation regular: the white trainer.
+While sneakers get their fair share of fashion love, there's one from the bunch that stands the test of time as a shoe-rotation regular: the white sneaker.
 From retro high-topped dunks to luxe-material performance trainers, this classic rubber-soled kick is one of the most enduring footwear trends to date.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team, but if you buy something we link to on our site, Refinery29 may earn commission.